 - It’s a system, not a goal.

-Where notes lead to ideas, and ideas to projects, I like to turn those projects into companies, makes some sales, and solve some problems for paying customers.
+Where notes lead to ideas, and ideas to projects, I like to turn those projects into companies, make some sales, and solve some problems for paying customers.
 You can read a little more about a couple of those companies here.
 I like the soft-start model of company foundation, finding the need, consulting with the client, quickly building something for them then considering how that could be productised for a large market.
 It is ideally suited to software businesses start-up.

 All that remains is for me to say thanks for stopping by and I hope you find something interesting here.
 Get in touch, find me on twitter, or leave a comment.